Rotki Websockets API

 }

-This also contains two optional, mutually excluded keys.
+The seen_tx_reference and seen_description keys are optional, but mutually exclusive.
 If one exists the other should not.
 But also both can be missing.

 {